CristianEGL/File-Organizer/README.md

 ## Support

-For any questions, feedback, or technical assistance, please contact me at cristianfumagal07@gmail.com.
+If you need help with something, contact me in Discord (@clankyu)!

 ---